openvax/neoantigen-vaccine-pipeline/README.md

 ```
 You may see an error like "Cannot connect to the Docker daemon at unix:///var/run/docker.sock"; this means your user is not a member of the docker group.
 Add the user to the group:
 ```
-sudo usermod -a -G docker <your username>
+sudo usermod -a -G docker $USER
 ```
+You will need to log out and log back in for this to take effect.

 #### 6. Pull the Docker image.
 ```